KxSystems/docs/docs/ml/automl/faq.md

 i.keraslist:`regkeras`multikeras`binarykeras`customregkeras
 ```

-4 - Open the file `code/models/regmodels.txt`.
-This can be changed to `classmodels.txt` depending on use case and add a row associated with the new model.
+4 - Open the file `code/models/regmodels.txt` or `classmodels.txt` depending on use case and add a row associated with the new model.

 ```q
 display-name    | model-type ; model-name ; seeded? ; problem-type